-Help raise awareness of World Sleep Day 2017 by planning an awareness activities in your city and country.
-Already have a plan?
-Become an official World Sleep Day Delegate.
+Help raise awareness of World Sleep Day 2018 by planning an awareness activities in your city and country.
+Once you have a plan, become an official World Sleep Day Delegate.

 Examples of Awareness Activities:

-- Hold a series of smaller briefings with sleep experts to inform journalists of World Sleep Day and its focus for 2017.
+- Hold a series of smaller briefings with sleep experts to inform journalists of World Sleep Day and its focus.
 A summary of key media points are provided in our media Toolkit.

 - As you may not have the time or resources to conduct a physical event, an alternative option would be press release distribution with one-to-one meetings with sleep experts and local media.

 - Distribute patient literature such as booklets, leaflets and newsletters.
 Patient information and useful links are provided within our Toolkit.

 - Use the case studies you have identified to help place a feature article in a consumer title.
 A feature is usually given to a journalist on an exclusive basis.
 Be familiar with your target publication and prepare the outline content.
 Conduct plenty of research around the subject and ensure that you have strong case studies.
 Write them up and prepare the patients for interview before approaching journalists.
 It will also help if you have access to sleep experts who can communicate to the media in clear, easy-to-understand terms.